Nyovelt/nolebase/Notes/Life/Taxes/OLT guide.md

 ## Choosing the Right Form
 Nonresident alien individuals, estates, and trusts should turn to **Form 1040-NR** for U.S. income tax filings.
 This form accommodates the unique aspects of our tax obligations.

+## Key Considerations for NRAs

+### Do you want to file Form 8840?
+Filing Form 8840 can significantly reduce your tax liability and simplify your tax filings by asserting a closer connection to a foreign country than to the U.S., indicating no migration intentions.
+### Do you want to file Form 8843?
+If you're here on an **F**, **J**, M, or Q visa, filing Form 8843 is crucial.
+It exempts you from the Substantial Presence Test, potentially altering your tax status.

+As a student, I filled both 8840 and 8843.